About Autism Spectrum Resource

 Raising 2 children that are on the spectrum and seeing the need, I started Autism Spectrum Resource, my home based business.
 I make soft and colorful weighted blankets, weighted collars and lap pads, fidgets and more.
 Most items are custom made for the individual.
 Children, youth and adults with Sensory Processing Disorder and other Autism Spectrum issues will find that most of the products can be very calming and soothing.
-Adults with Fibromyalgia and Restless Leg Syndrome also find weighted blanket to be very soothing, especially if you add a heated lap pad!
+Adults with Anxiety, Fibromyalgia and Restless Leg Syndrome, PTSD, and other issues, also find weighted blanket to be very soothing, especially if you add a heated lap pad!

 Sensory processing disorder (SPD) is a condition in which the brain has trouble receiving and responding to information that comes in through the senses.